Chet Lemon: 1982 and 1983 seasons

 On November 27, 1981, the Detroit Tigers acquired Lemon in a trade that sent Steve Kemp to the Chicago White Sox.

 In his first season with Detroit, Lemon shifted from his regular position in center field, starting 92 games in right field and 25 in center field.
-The 1982 Tigers compiled an 83-79 record and finished fourth in American League East (AL East).
+The 1982 Tigers compiled an 83–79 record and finished fourth in American League East (AL East).
 Lemon 's batting average dropped to .266, 38 points lower than he had averaged in the preceding four years.
 Newspaper columnist Mike Downey opined that uprooting Lemon and his young family, along with a torn rib cage, damaged ligaments in his left wrist, and several pulled muscles, had resulted in the worst season in his major league career.
 Lemon later noted that moving to right field also affected him: "Playing right field wasn't real difficult.
 I didn't want to play it, that was my problem.
 It affected me so much mentally.
 I wasn't happy."

 Despite Lemon's 1982 performance, the Tigers signed Lemon to a five-year contract in November 1982.
 The contract paid Lemon an estimated $450,000 a year.

 In 1983, Lemon became the Tigers' regular center fielder, starting 133 games at the position.
 With only three errors in 417 chances, he provided the club with solid defense in the middle of the outfield.
+It was the first of three consecutive seasons where he had more than 400 putouts.
 Manager Sparky Anderson in July 1983 called Lemon "the best defensive center fielder I've been around."
 On July 24, 1983, he gained national attention for a leaping catch that deprived Rod Carew of a game-winning home run in the 12th inning.
 Lemon also developed power with a career-high 24 home runs in 1983, and he led the American League with a career-high 20 times being hit by pitch.
 However, his batting average fell to .255.
-His overall contributions helped the 1983 Tigers improve to 92-70, good for second in AL East.
+His overall contributions helped the 1983 Tigers improve to 92–70, good for second in AL East.